-The St Louis School Council is designed so that all students are effectively members of the Council.
-It has a three-tier structure in that all students initially meet at tutor group level before forwarding their ideas to a Year Group Council.
-During the Year Group phase students will establish items to be included on the agenda for the full School Council meeting of which there are four scheduled throughout the academic year.
-Two representatives, on a rotational basis, will attend the full School Council meeting to represent the views of their peers.
-The full School Council meetings are convened in the school library during which the Principal and/or Vice Principal are present.
+^{} Taught fully in KHS as part of the Shared Education Partnership in the school library during which the Principal and/or Vice Principal are present.
 Members are encouraged to put forward their ideas to other members of the Council with the confidence that they have a forum in which their views are both respected and valued.
 The School Council is designed to enhance communication in two directions.
 As such, council members must create an analysis of the nature of debates and relay key points back to the student body via assemblies.
 Members have been involved in a variety of activities working in partnership with the Senior Leadership and Management Team and outside agencies.
 They perform an essential role of being the 'Student Voice' feedback on teaching and learning experiences, developing school policy and other initiatives.